© 2026 KPCW

 According to district documents, the LRBs can’t exceed $125 million — the same amount as the bond voters rejected — and will mature in 31 years or less.
 The district expects to pay about $7.9 million a year for the bonds.

-The board plans a vote to issue the LRBs at its 6:30 p.m. meeting Dec.
-3. Locals are invited to attend the meeting at the district office to provide feedback.
+The board to vote on whether to issue the LRBs at its 6:30 p.m. meeting Dec.
+3. Locals are invited to attend the public hearing at the district office to provide feedback.

 Preliminary plans show the new North Summit High School would be built on district-owned property southwest of the Coalville Cemetery.
 Once the new high school is completed, the old one will be torn down and a new pool will be built in its place.